roaga/blog/_posts/2021-7-12-Designing-for-Unbiased-Usage.md

 ---
 layout: post
-title: Designing for Unbiased Usage
+title: Designing Technology for Unbiased Understanding of Information
 ---

 This is a bit of an update on the AI detective board for customer discovery, [Notitia](https://notitiaworks.com).